davidbhr/CompactionAnalyzer/README.md

  For different max projection height it might be necessary to change parameter X , since fiberstructure seems / erscheint more densly.
 Maximumprojection can also be created using the function   XY

+IMAGE coolwarm erosion

 ## Multicellular Compaction Assay

-Beneath individual cells also the compaction can bes assesed on a multicellular level using for example cell spheoids.
-This also offers the advantage that uniform round shape here and less moement The compaction can be accesed using the same analysis.
+Beneath individual cells also the compaction can bes assesed on a multicellular level using for example cell sphetoids.
+This can offer the advantage that uniform round shape  and less moement a lower sample number ight be suffiecient.

-Additionally, absolute forces can be measured using the python package **Jointforces** LINK HERE (requires additonal material measurements & timelapse imaging)
+Additionally, absolute forces of spheroids can be measured using the python package **Jointforces** LINK HERE, which requires additonal material measurements & timelapse imaging.

 ## Resolving compound effects